 Some conditions require you to fill out a medical assessment form before cover can be granted or declined.
 Typical conditions that need to be assessed include; heart problems such as coronary angiography, if you have a pacemaker, if you've suffered from a stroke, epilepsy, deep vein thrombosis, conditions where you've had surgery in the last 2 years, lung disease and certain types of diabetes.

-Typical pre-existing medical conditions that are not covered
+pre-existing medical conditions that may not be covered

 There are some conditions that insurers will not cover.
 This does not mean that you cannot take out travel insurance.
 It simply means that any claim arising from, or related to that condition will not be covered.

 Conditions such as terminal illness, requiring oxygen, awaiting surgery, chronic lung disease, cardiovascular disease, types of cancer, congestive heart failure, recurring pain or mental illness (including dementia) are typically not covered.